raj-jondhale/NetflixGpt/README.md

 - bug fix : sign up user displayName and profile picture update
 - bug fix : if the user is not logged in Redirect /browse to Login Page and viceversa
 - unsubscribed to the onAuthStateChanged callback
+- Add values to constant
+- Register TMDB API & create an app
+- Get Data from TMDB

 # Features